 Source

-Government can also use infographics to spread useful healthcare information, such as vaccine infographics which promote accurate vaccine information and increase vaccination rates.
+Government agencies can also use infographics to spread useful healthcare information, such as vaccine infographics which promote accurate vaccine information and increase vaccination rates.
 Here’s an example:

 informational vaccine infographic about barriers to covid 19 vaccines